alperenozdnc/ezcli/docs/EXAMPLE.md

 external input is given. if not defined, ezcli will print out the result of calling help. (note that you can set your own help behaviour by writing your own help fn and pointing it to `cli->help`). the help function is passed the cli struct and opts.

+setting the name to `CLI_COMMON_OPT` lets you create a common option that is run before any successfully parsed option. this can be useful for logging, debugging, reporting, special behaviour, etc.

 now, with all of this info, let's create a simple cli that has version `v1.0.0`, prints "hello, world" when being run with no input, and replaces the 'world'